 Apart from heavily-tailed errors, another common feature of high-dimensional data, especially those collected in a temporal order, is dependent observations.
 For example, fMRI time series data are usually collected from a few different regions over a time period \citep{friston1995analysis, worsley1995analysis}; the monthly data of macroeconomic variables spanning the time period of decades are now benchmark datasets used by many econometric studies \citep*{stock2002macroeconomic, ludvigson2009macro, mccracken2016fred}.

-High-dimensional regression has been applied to fMRI time-series data \citep{smith2012future, ryali2012estimation, tang2012measuring} and economic time-series data \citep{ludvigson2009macro,fan2011sparse,belloni2012sparse}, although there is little consideration of the dependence structure of observations in their theoretical framework.
-For fMRI time-series data, the lasso or elastic-net regression method is one of the main tools to find a small number of functionally-connected regions of a specific region in human brains from temporally-ordered observations of all the regions \citep{smith2012future}.
+High-dimensional regression has been applied to fMRI time-series data \citep{smith2012future, ryali2012estimation, tang2012measuring} and economic time-series data \citep{ludvigson2009macro,fan2011sparse,belloni2012sparse}, although its theoretical framework takes little consideration of the dependence structure of observations.
+For fMRI time-series data, the lasso or elastic-net regression method is one of the main tools to find a small number of functionally-connected regions of a specific region in human brains from temporally-ordered observations across all the regions \citep{smith2012future}.
 On a macroeconomic dataset, \citep{ludvigson2009macro} regressed the U.S. bond premia on macroeconomic variables over the time period spanning from January, 1964 to December, 2003.
-Nevertheless, the applicability of high-dimensional regression methods to these time-series data is not fully understood, because they assume either unconditional independence of samples directly, as in the random design setup, or conditional independence of samples given covariates satisfying some conditions, as in the fixed design setup \citep*{buhlmann2011statistics, tibshirani2015statistical}.
-In the latter setup, high probabilities of these conditions are verified with independent observations of covariates.
+Nevertheless, the applicability of high-dimensional regression methods to these time-series data is not fully understood, because these methods assume either unconditional independence of data samples directly (as in the random design setup), or conditional independence of data samples given covariates satisfying some conditions (as in the fixed design setup) \citep*{buhlmann2011statistics, tibshirani2015statistical}.
+In the latter case, high probabilities of these conditions are usually verified with independent observations of covariates.